wbcmedia/wbcmedia.github.io/2026/draft.md

 - Gideon points at the photo

-**_Gideon_** : Oh Uncle, you are a rascal, it's me, your favourite, and only, nephew, Gideon.
+**_Gideon_** : Oh Uncle, you are a rascal, it's me, your favourite nephew, Gideon.

-**_Lord Naff_** : Gideon!??!?
+**_Lord Naff_** : Gideon!?
 Marjorie's lad, the malingering neer-do-well?
 The good-for-nothing work-shy slouch?
 The treacherous two-faced con-man?

 **_Gideon_** : Woah woah, that's a bit strong guv.

 - He swipes a large gold candlestick from the table and attempts to hide it behind his back

-**_Lord Naff_** : A bit strong???
+**_Lord Naff_** : A bit strong?
 You were sent to prison for theft and forgery.
-Your mother, my sister, was heartbroken, she never recovered.
+Your mother was heartbroken, she never recovered.
 You're a disgrace boy.

 **_Gideon_** : Well I've always been very fond of YOU!